franceme/WaveNetExploration/docs/index.md

 ## Libraries used

-* [WaveNet](https://github.com/ibab/tensorflow-wavenet) - For the model, the training, and the generation
+* [WaveNet](https://github.com/ibab/tensorflow-wavenet) - Used for the model, the training, and the generation
-* [Mutagen](https://github.com/quodlibet/mutagen) - to retrieve music meta information
+* [Mutagen](https://github.com/quodlibet/mutagen) - Used to retrieve music meta information from the file.
-* [Pydub](https://github.com/jiaaro/pydub) - to edit the music and transform it into wav files.
+* [Pydub](https://github.com/jiaaro/pydub) - Used to edit and manipulate the music to transform it into wav files.

 ---